Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

 If not, don’t worry!

 Finding an association to the past can bring a big relief as it leads to a better understanding of why a part of you is talking to yourself like this.
-This is the first step to change.
+This is the first step to change and help your mental health through therapy.

 What do you think is the motivation of your critical inner side?